BlockResearchGroup/compas_assembly/docs/tutorial.rst

     from compas.rpc import Proxy

     proxy = Proxy('compas_assembly.datastructures')

-    assembly_identify_interfaces = proxy.assembly_identify_interfaces_numpy
+    # proxy objects can't (yet) update objects in place
+    # it always returns the result

-    assembly = assembly_identify_interfaces(assembly)
+    assembly = proxy.assembly_identify_interfaces(assembly)

-In both cases, the relationships between the blocks are now encoded on the edges of the assembly network or graph, and the interface geometry can be visualised.
+In both cases, the relationships between the blocks are now encoded on the edges of the assembly network, and the block connectivity and interface geometry can be visualised.

 .. code-block:: python